plusworx/gmindocs/configuration.md

 4. Please enter customer ID (Press 'Enter' for default value):

-This is your G Suite customer ID.
+This is your Google Workspace customer ID.
 If you don't know what it is, then you can just press 'Enter' and the default value of 'my_customer' will be used.

 If you see the message - **\*\*\*\* gmin: init completed successfully \*\*\*\*** - then you have completed the configuration file setup.